 Unless you are completely satisfied with where you are in every area of your life, it is critically important that you have an objective person to help you reach your next level.

+It is a sign of maturity to admit that we do not have all the answers.
 When I was young I believed that crazy people talked to coaches and therapists, but today I realize it is crazy not to.

 If you want to improve your body, business, relationships, finances, art, athletic performance, or anything, you have to have someone there to guide and keep you on track.

 Regardless of the field, without exception, every single high level person has used at least one coach, consultant, therapist, or advisor to become successful.

 There is value in learning from the struggle, but imagine if you could shortcut the process and smooth out some of the bumps along the way.

 It is the first day of the rest of your life.